saufdermaur/academicv/README.md

  </a>
 </p>

-*academicv* is a clean academic curriculum vitae (CV) template using Typst and YAML.
+*academicv* is a clean, flexible curriculum vitae (CV) template using Typst and YAML.

 ## Key Features